Lorp/renderstack/README.md

 * Inspect the renderings!
 * Download the renderings to inspect them in more detail (not yet).

 The project seeks to add additional renderers.
 If your favourite renderer can be built in JavaScript or WASM, then it is welcome to be added to RenderRater.
+A [FreeType](https://freetype.org) renderer would be particularly welcome.

 ## Running RenderRater on your own server